 Pension Fund Definition

-Pension Fund refers to any fund, plan, or a scheme that is set up by an employer (or union) which generates regular income for employees after their retirement.
+Pension Fund refers to any fund, plan, or scheme that is set up by an employer (or union) which generates regular income for employees after their retirement.
 This pooled contribution from the pension plan is usually invested conservatively in government securities, blue-chip stocks, and investment-grade bonds to ensure that it generates sufficient returns.

 - Pension Fund provides a steady flow of income to the employees after retirement.